FrogBomb/fluidDynamicsSimulator/README.md

 A simple, interactive fluid dynamics simulator and recorder.

 ## Installation
-You will need to install python 2.7, numpy and OpenCV 2
+You will need to install python 2.7, numpy, pygame, and OpenCV 2

 This step is simple if you are using anaconda.
 Make sure you have properly installed anaconda, then run the following lines: